shillis13/python/src/ai_utils/instructions/README.md

 A protocol for evolving and persisting core AI instructions across chat sessions.

-### **System Overview: The Living Instructions Protocol**
+### **System Overview: The Agent Continuity Protocol**

 Document Version: 1.0
 Last Updated: Thursday, June 26, 2025 at 11:31 PM EDT

 #### **1\.
 Executive Summary**

-The "Living Instructions Protocol" is a system designed to overcome the limitations of static, session-based instructions for AI agents.
+The "Agent Continuity Protocol" is a system designed to overcome the limitations of static, session-based instructions for AI agents.
 Its purpose is to create a persistent and evolving set of operational rules, personas, and configurations that can be collaboratively maintained and improved over time by a human user and an AI agent.

 The system treats the AI's instructions not as a fixed prompt, but as a version-controlled configuration file.
 It provides a robust toolchain for the AI to manage, update, and validate this configuration in a safe and structured manner, with the human user acting as the final authority for all changes.